aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 ---
-title: "Fetch data from chain"
+title: "Fetch Data from Chain"
 id: "fetch-data-from-chain"
 ---

-# Fetch data from chain
+# Fetch Data from Chain

-Our UI logic relies on whether the connected account has created a todo list or not.
-If they have, we should display their todo list, if they haven’t we should display a button letting them the option to create a new list.
+Our UI logic relies on whether the connected account has created a todo list.
+If the account has created a todo list, our app should display that list; if not, the app should display a button offering the option to create a new list.

-For that, we first need to check if the connected account’s has a `TodoList` resource. this is because, in our smart contract, whenever someone creates a todo list we create and assign a `TodoList` resource to their account.
+For that, we first need to check if the connected account has a `TodoList` resource.
+In our smart contract, whenever someone creates a todo list we create and assign a `TodoList` resource to their account.

-To fetch data from chain, we can use Aptos TS SDK.
-The SDK provides classes and functions for us to easily interact and query the Aptos chain
+To fetch data from chain, we can use the [Aptos TypeScript SDK](../../sdks/ts-sdk/index.md).
+The SDK provides classes and functions for us to easily interact and query the Aptos chain.

+To get started:
-1. Stop the local server if running
+1. Stop the local server if running.
-2. on the `client` folder, run `npm i aptos@1.6.0`
+2. In the `client` directory, run: `npm i aptos@1.6.0`
-3. On the `App.tsx` file import the `AptosClient` class like that
+3. In the `App.tsx` file, import the `AptosClient` class like so:

 ```js
 import { AptosClient } from "aptos";
 ```

-The TS SDK provides us with an `AptosClient` class where we can initialize and query the Aptos chain. `AptosClient` expects the get a `node_url` as an argument which is the network URL we want to interact with.
+The TypeScript SDK provides us with an `AptosClient` class where we can initialize and query the Aptos chain. `AptosClient` expects`node_url` as an argument, which is the [network URL](../../guides/system-integrators-guide.md#choose-a-network) we want to interact with.

-1. On the `App.tsx` file add the following
+1. In the `App.tsx` file, add:

 ```js
 const NODE_URL = "https://fullnode.devnet.aptoslabs.com";
 const client = new AptosClient(NODE_URL);
 ```

-That would initialize an AptosClient instance for us with the devnet node url.
+This will initialize an `AptosClient` instance for us with the devnet node URL.

 Our app displays different UIs based on a user resource (i.e if a user has a list ⇒ if a user has a `TodoList` resource).
 For that, we need to know the current account connected to our app.

-1. Import Wallet from the wallet adapter react provider
+1. Import wallet from the wallet adapter React provider:

 ```js
 import { useWallet } from "@aptos-labs/wallet-adapter-react";
 ```

-2. Extract the account object from the wallet adapter
+2. Extract the account object from the wallet adapter:

 ```js
 function App (